Fake prescription pills are ravaging American communities

 Mexican drug cartels smuggle millions of these pills over the border, but the U.S. also has homegrown traffickers who import ingredients and pill presses from China and manufacture their own deadly pills.

-The drug temporarily reverses the effects of opioids and it is available without an individual prescription at U.S. pharmacies in every state.
-It's often covered by health insurance, and sometimes community programs distribute it for free.
+Naloxone temporarily reverses the effects of opioids.
+It is available over the counter at U.S. pharmacies, and sometimes community programs distribute it for free.

 youtube-video-thumbnail